-- 1. Make a list of all sources to be tested.
-This should include identifying information, such as sealed source serial number, manufacturer, model number, radionuclides, and activity. - 2.
+- Make a list of all sources to be tested.
+This should include at least the isotope, the activity on a specified date, and the physical form - 2.
 If you will be testing sources stronger than a few millicuries, set out a survey meter, preferably with a speaker, so you can monitor your exposure rate. - 3.
 Wear gloves and prepare a separate wipe sample for each source.
 A cotton swab, injection prep pad, filter paper, or tissue paper is suitable.
 Number each wipe so you will know for which source it is to be used.
 Samples should be taken as follows: - a.
 For small sealed sources, it may be easier to wipe the entire accessible surface area.
 Pay particular attention to seams and joints.
-However, do not wipe the port of beta applicators. - b.
+However, do not wipe the port of beta applicators.

+- b.
 For larger sealed sources and devices (survey meter calibrator, bone mineral analyzer source), take the wipe near the radiation port and on the activating mechanism - c.
 If you are testing radium sources, you should also check for radon leakage.
-Submerging the source in a gas tight container or vial of fine-grained charcoal or cotton for a day (24 hours) can do this.
-Then remove the source and immediately analyze the absorbent sample as described below.
+Submerging the source in a vial of fine-grained charcoal or cotton for a day can do this.
+Then remove the source and analyze the absorbent sample as described below.
 A survey should be done to be sure that sources are adequately shielded during the leak-test period.

 H.2.
-MODEL PROCEDURE FOR ANALYZING TEST SAMPLES
+MODEL PROCEDURE FOR ANALYZING TEST SAMPLES (Option 3)

-(Option 3)

-- 1. Select an instrument that is sufficiently sensitive to detect the levels in 40.32.
+- Select an instrument that is sufficiently sensitive to detect the levels in 40.32.
 For beta sources, a proportional flow counter, liquid scintillation counter, or thin-end-window GM survey meter may be appropriate.
 For gamma sources, a GM instrument or a scintillation detector with a ratemeter or scaler may be appropriate.
-Dose calibrators used in nuclear medicine are not sufficiently sensitive. - 2.
-To estimate the detection efficiency of the analyzer used to assay the wipe samples, assay a check source (standard) that is the same isotope and whose activity the supplier certifies.
+Dose calibrators used in nuclear medicine are not sufficiently sensitive. - To estimate the detection efficiency of the analyzer used to assay the wipe samples, assay a check source (standard) that is the same isotope and whose activity the supplier certifies.
 If one is not available, it will be necessary to use a certified check source with a different isotope that has a similar spectrum. - 3.
 Calculate the counting efficiency of the detector.

-Efficiency in cpm/A = [(cpm from std) - (cpm from bkg)] Activity (A) of std in Bq Where cpm = counts per minute std = standard bkg = background Bq = Becquerel (1 dps = 1 Bq = 2.7E-8 millicuries) 1 min. = 60 seconds
+Efficiency in cpm/A = [(cpm from std) - (cpm from bkg)]

+Activity (A) of std in Bq

+Where cpm = counts per minute

+std = standard bkg = background

+Bq = Becquerel (1 dps = 1 Bq = 2.7E-8 millicuries)

+1 min. = 60 seconds